freeminer/default/README.txt

 License of media (textures and sounds)
 --------------------------------------
+This games makes use of PixelBOX texture pack; PixelBOX is drawn by Gambit and is licensed under WTFPL.
+Refer to commit f205661d858eccb1cff759d9ce0412f2b6e309b0 for file list.

 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>
 See README.txt in each mod directory for information about other authors.